 Engagement is a complex and multidimensional commitment and again, it is our intention to embrace all of its possibilities, including the possibilities opened up by alliances, partnerships, different forms of outreach and collaborations.
 But engagement suggests more, for it implies not only political and social engagements, but also ethical ones as well.
 Engagement entails putting ideas into action, and allowing ideas to emerge out of and in response to action.
 It means embracing the belief that ideas are actions.

 - Creativity recognizes communication behavior and its study as practices always constituted within a dialogue of the actualities of the past, the conditions of possibility of the present and the open–ended or indeterminate character of the future.
 In that sense, communication is always going beyond itself to realize new ways of acting, of relating, of being-in-the world.
-As such, creativity has to be brought to bear on the forms of knowledge we produce, and the ways we produce such knowledges.
-Creativity recognizes that there are multiple forms of knowledge!
+As such, creativity has to be brought to bear on the forms of knowledge we produce, and the ways we produce such knowledge.
+Creativity recognizes that there are multiple forms of knowledge.

 The fundamentally creative aspect of communication is most clearly embedded in its inevitably expressive modality, which can take many aesthetic forms and engage numerous audiences, both cognitively and affectively.
 Whether embodied in speech, performance events, the production of visual or acoustic texts, or writing, our efforts to better understand and teach human communication processes and practices requires the ability to explore and engage with the aesthetic dimensions of these various modes of discourse.